JiFish/discord-ai-storyteller/readme.md

 ### Commands

-- `!newcharacter name, race, class, pronouns`
+- `!newcharacter name, race, class, pronouns, appearance`

   - Create a new character for the game.
-  - Example: `!newcharacter Zara, Elf, Wizard, she/her`
+  - Example: `!newcharacter Zara, Elf, Wizard, she/her, tall with long silver hair`
   - Replaces your old character if you had one.

 - `!whisper` or `(whisper)` or `!w ` or `(w)`